platformsh/platformsh-docs/src/configuration/services/varnish.md

 ## How it works

-All incoming requests still go through the the environment's router first.
+All incoming requests still go through the environment's router first.
 When using Varnish, a Varnish service sits between the router and the application server or servers.

 ```
 web -> router -> varnish -> application